 - Why do animals cause asthma symptoms?

-- How do you know if animals are your trigger?
+- How do you know if animals trigger your asthma?

 - Hypoallergenic pets

 Animals are a common trigger of asthma symptoms.
 You might be allergic to just one animal or more than one.
-Often it's cats, dogs or horses - but other animals such as rabbits, mice, hamsters, guinea pigs and gerbils can also make asthma symptoms worse.
-For some people, birds may also trigger asthma symptoms.
+Animals that can make asthma symptoms worse include:

 Pet allergies can develop at any stage of life.
-This means that even if you had a dog when you were younger and did not react to it, you could be allergic to dogs now.
-Sometimes, even if you have been around an animal for some time without developing allergies, it's possible to become allergic years later.
+Even if you had a dog when you were younger and didn’t react to it, you could be allergic to dogs now.

-In people who are sensitive to these proteins, touching or inhaling animal allergens causes the immune system to overreact and release a chemical called histamine, leading to an allergic reaction.
-Symptoms can include red, itchy and watery eyes and nose; sneezing; coughing; scratchy or sore throat; itchy skin; and most serious of all, difficulty breathing.
+If you’re sensitive to these proteins, touching or inhaling them causes your immune system to overreact and release a chemical called histamine, leading to an allergic reaction.
+Symptoms can include red, itchy and watery eyes and nose; sneezing; coughing; tickly or sore throat; itchy skin; and most serious of all, difficulty breathing.

 For many people with asthma, this release of histamine can make asthma symptoms worse.